 Danielle has been part of the Olympia music scene for over 30 years.
 Her early days were spent playing trumpet in symphonies, orchestra pits, or alongside her dad at his piano bar.
-Today, she plays and sings with numerous groups including frequent stints with the Seattle Women's Jazz Orchestra, South Sound Swing Orchestra, The Pine Hearts, Luna Melt, and Bevy.
+Today, she plays and sings with numerous groups including frequent stints with the Seattle Women's Jazz Orchestra, South Sound Swing Orchestra, Luna Melt, and Bevy.
 One of her greatest passions is teaching youth trumpet players with Student Orchestras of Greater Olympia, which she did for 8 years.

 Nick grew up in Olympia, Washington and began playing the double bass in public school orchestras.
 He’s studied as an undergraduate at Berklee College of Music and the Evergreen State College, and graduated at Evergreen in the spring of 2018 with a B.A. in Music.
 He also plays in the funk group Hot Cabbie as well as in a variety of jazz combos.